What can we help you with?

 Do you have a program of standardized testing?

-Students in grades one through eight write the Canadian Achievement Tests (CAT4) in the spring of each year.
+Students in Grades 1 through 8 write the Canadian Achievement Tests (CAT4) in the spring of each year.
 This is a comprehensive battery of achievement tests which enables us to compare our students with students in schools all across Canada.
 Areas covered are: Reading, Spelling, Punctuation, Capitalization, Vocabulary, Word Analysis, Math Concepts, Math Problem Solving, and Math Computation.
 New students write the test in the fall as well as the spring in order to provide a basis for comparison.
-Our grade 3 students participate in the Alberta Government Student Learner Assessment testing in the fall.
-Students in grades six, and nine write the Provincial Achievement Tests, and those in grade twelve level classes write the Alberta Diploma Exams.
+Our Grade 3 students participate in the Alberta Government Student Learner Assessment testing in the fall.
+Students in Grades 6, and 9 write the Provincial Achievement Tests, and those in Grade 12 level classes write the Alberta Diploma Exams.

 How well do ACA students do on these tests?